smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing) CUDA - Force P2 State off or on (test per-game)

-🟩
+🟩 NVIDIA App/FrameView App:

 NVIDIA App (install exe) (Alt+Z) (nvidiaProfileInspector is what i will probably use exclusivly for DLSS4) uses ~256mb of vram when open on home screen, 100mb vram in graphics, little more ram few more exes requires "nvcontainer.exe" and/or "NVIDIA app.exe" internet telemetry to work, then you can block it (restart app for it to work) run Autoruns and uncheck \NVIDIA app SelfUpdate_{}
-run Autoruns and uncheck nvvad_WaveExtensible (nvvad64v.sys,NVIDIA Virtual Audio Device)

-FrameView App for overlay (install exe) (testing) NVIDIA Overlay.exe(s) run at higher priority
+run Autoruns and uncheck nvvad_WaveExtensible (nvvad64v.sys,NVIDIA Virtual Audio Device) FrameView App for overlay (install exe) (testing) NVIDIA Overlay.exe(s) run at higher priority
-FvSvc (nvfvsdksvc_x64.exe,FrameViewSDK) allows statistics overlay

-Reboots your PC when you go to play a game if you have apps running like "PresentMon_x64.exe/HWiNFO64.exe" and probably others like this
+FvSvc (nvfvsdksvc_x64.exe,FrameViewSDK) allows statistics overlay Reboots your PC when you go to play a game if you have apps running like "PresentMon_x64.exe/HWiNFO64.exe" and probably others like this

-🟩
+🟩 frame latency stuff:

 Maximum Pre-Rendered Frames/Low Latency Mode/Future Frame Rendering/Nvidia Reflex On+Boost(Prefer maximum performance)/AMD Anti-Lag/ULLM

-you can change this 1 threw 8 in nvidiaProfileInspector but new stuff like reflex and frame gen play with these (i mean ai) Old school default was 3, 2 or more could give you more fps at cost of latency best bet is the use whats in the game and lowest and go up from there if its stuttering/laggy because some settings/modes conflict
+you can change this 1 threw 8 in nvidiaProfileInspector Old school default was 3, 2 or more could give you more fps at cost of latency best bet is the use whats in the game and lowest and go up from there if its stuttering/laggy because some settings/modes conflict

-🟩
+🟩 Windows Game Mode:

-Windows Game Mode (test yourself an optimized system wont benefit in my experience) Settings > Gaming > Game Mode > Off reg add "HKCU\SOFTWARE\Microsoft\GameBar" /v "AllowAutoGameMode" /t REG_DWORD /d 0 /f reg add "HKCU\SOFTWARE\Microsoft\GameBar" /v "AutoGameModeEnabled" /t REG_DWORD /d 0 /f
+(test yourself an optimized system wont benefit in my experience) Settings > Gaming > Game Mode > Off reg add "HKCU\SOFTWARE\Microsoft\GameBar" /v "AllowAutoGameMode" /t REG_DWORD /d 0 /f reg add "HKCU\SOFTWARE\Microsoft\GameBar" /v "AutoGameModeEnabled" /t REG_DWORD /d 0 /f

-🟩
+🟩 FPS cap:

-FPS cap (for keeping under max VRR or using LFC and/or keeping thermals and utilization down) (best practice -2fps under refresh rate) (do not use with frame gen)
+(for keeping under max VRR or using LFC and/or keeping thermals and utilization down) (best practice -2fps under refresh rate) (do not use with frame gen)
 NVIDIA Control Panel
 Manage 3D settings > Global Settings > Max Frame Rate Manage 3D settings > Global Settings > Background Application Max Frame Rate

-🟩
+🟩 ReBAR:

-ReBAR
 Enable above 4g and rebar in your bios (if its supported) rBAR in nvidiaProfileInspector (as admin) rBAR Enabled (rebar can cause games to stutter/lag randomly) (test per-game) rBAR Options set (test per-game) rBAR Size Limit set (test per-game)

-🟩
+🟩 VRR:

-VRR (FreeSync/G-Sync/AdaptiveSync) could be easier on the eyes and the VRR with LFC (Low Framerate Compensation) could make games feel smoother.
+(FreeSync/G-Sync/AdaptiveSync) could be easier on the eyes and the VRR with LFC (Low Framerate Compensation) could make games feel smoother.
 Set Off for lowest lantency.
 Only way to tell if VRR is working is in monitor on screen display (OSD) some games might need to be changed to fullscreen and/or boarderless back and forth for VRR to actually work.
 NVIDIA Control Panel
 Set up G-SYNC > Enable settings for the selected display model (might need turn monitor on/off) (or turn off and disable in monitor OSD)
 System > Display > Graphics > Default graphics settings:
 Variable refresh rate On or off

-🟩

-Custom resolutions
+🟩 Custom resolutions:

 Change resolution > Customize... (might have to lower a DP1.4 to DP1.2 and/or turn off DSC(Display Stream Compression) to get the button to work)
 Add resolutions 3328x1872 (3.25K) is mint for people who cant yet push 4k

-🟩
+🟩 HDR/SDR profiles:

 Monitor .icc/icm profile
 1. put ICC Profiles in here open ⊞ Win+R %SystemDrive%Windows/System32/spool/drivers/color